blackbaud/skyux-lib-addin-client/projects/addin-client/README.md

 Before sending an event to the host page, you must subscribe to the AddinClientService's init `args` event and check the `supportedEventTypes` property to determine what event types the host page will handle.
-Sending custom events to the host page is currently only supported for Blackbaud internal use.

 ```js
 this.addinClientService.args.subscribe((args: AddinClientInitArgs) => {